John O'Donnell is a Partner in the firm's Corporate Crime and Investigations Group.

 John's practice focuses on the areas of white collar criminal defense and related regulatory proceedings, internal investigations, complex commercial litigation, and counseling clients on compliance with anticorruption laws.
 John has extensive trial and appellate experience, having served as lead counsel in more than seventeen federal jury trials and having briefed and argued more than a dozen appeals before the U.S. Court of Appeals for the Second Circuit.

-- Representing a Russian state-owned energy company in connection with a United States Department of Justice FCPA investigation and prosecution of the company's U.S. country head
+Represented a Russian state-owned energy company in connection with a US DOJ FCPA investigation and prosecution of the company's US country head and contracting parties

 Significant Investigations and Prosecutions